October 2nd, 2020 | Should You Write Your Own Blog?

 I knew all this from the very start.
 Therefore, I wasn’t thinking of blogging as a way to make direct income from the very beginning—otherwise, I would meet with a large disappointment.

-The point is: if you enjoy writing as a hobby, and then decide to start a blog, your level of joy of satisfaction might rapidly drop.
-Once you write regularly, you will build some impact and following from it.
+The point is: that if you enjoy writing as a hobby, and then decide to start a blog, your level of joy of satisfaction might rapidly drop.
+Once you write regularly, you will build some impact and follow from it.

-It was mostly because I encountered other people who have their own blogs are are mindful about their online visibility, such as Lyuben Laskin, the author of the Probabilistic World (dedicated to statistics, probability, and Bayesian inference) or Dr. Veronika Cheplygina, the host of the “How I Fail” series (dedicated to how people in academia cope with failure, stress, and insecurity at work) Both of them achieved a much broader audience than me.
+It was mostly because I encountered other people who have their blogs and are mindful of their online visibility, such as Lyuben Laskin, the author of the Probabilistic World (dedicated to statistics, probability, and Bayesian inference) or Dr Veronika Cheplygina, the host of the “How I Fail” series (dedicated to how people in academia cope with failure, stress, and insecurity at work) Both of them achieved a much broader audience than me.